MinhHungPhan/aws-hands-on-labs/04-AWS-Elastic-Beanstalk/01-foundational/01-deploying-java-app-to-aws-beanstalk-using-aws-console/README.md

 #### Service Access

 - Elastic Beanstalk uses IAM roles and EC2 instance profiles to manage the environment on your behalf.
-- These roles allow Elastic Beanstalk to perform actions like resource creation and management within AWS.
+These roles allow Elastic Beanstalk to perform actions like resource creation and management within AWS.
+- In Amazon Web Services (AWS) Elastic Beanstalk, different roles are used to grant permissions to various components of the Elastic Beanstalk environment.
+Specifically, the `aws-elasticbeanstalk-service-role` and `aws-elasticbeanstalk-ec2-role` serve different purposes:

+1. **aws-elasticbeanstalk-service-role**: This role is assumed by the Elastic Beanstalk service itself.
+It provides the service with the necessary permissions to call other AWS services on your behalf to manage the resources that run your application.
+For example, this role allows Elastic Beanstalk to access AWS services like EC2, S3, CloudWatch, etc., to create, manage, and monitor the resources needed for your application.
+This role is crucial for Elastic Beanstalk to perform its operations, such as setting up load balancers, managing auto-scaling groups, or handling deployments.

+2. **aws-elasticbeanstalk-ec2-role** (commonly referred to as the "instance profile" or "EC2 role"): This role is assigned to the EC2 instances that are launched as part of your Elastic Beanstalk environment.
+It grants permissions that these instances need to interact with other AWS services.
+For example, this role might include permissions to read from an S3 bucket where your application's code or logs are stored, write logs to CloudWatch, send metrics to CloudWatch, or access a database on RDS.
+Essentially, this role defines what the servers themselves are authorized to do within AWS while running your application.

+In summary, the `aws-elasticbeanstalk-service-role` is used by the Elastic Beanstalk service to manage the environment and its resources, while the `aws-elasticbeanstalk-ec2-role` provides permissions to the individual EC2 instances within that environment to allow them to operate correctly and securely interact with other AWS services.

 #### Service Role